react-static/react-static/.github/issue_template.md

 ```

-of course if you have other packages you're using feel free to include those versions too
+of course include any other package versions here if relevant.

 ### Steps to Reproduce the problem